 Physiotherapists use movement, exercises, manual therapy, and education to restore proper function to the body.
 In addition to treating specific ailments, your physiotherapist can recommend lifestyle changes and other methods to improve your general well-being.

 Physiotherapy is an effective form of treatment for a wide range of conditions.
-This includes back and neck pain, sprains and strains, arthritis, bursitis, workplace, and sports injuries, posture problems, and more.
-Physiotherapists also work to rehabilitate clients by working to restore normal body function after motor vehicle accidents, certain types of surgeries, and removal from casts.
+This includes back and neck pain, sprains and strains, arthritis, bursitis, workplace and sports injuries, posture problems, and more.
+Our physiotherapists also work to rehabilitate clients by working to restore normal body function after motor vehicle accidents, certain types of surgeries and after the removal of casts.

-This type of therapy is available to people of all ages with physical problems caused by illness, accident or aging.
-The core skills used by physiotherapists include manual therapy, therapeutic exercise, soft tissue release, electrotherapy, hydrotherapy, massage, dry needling, and education regarding injury rehabilitation and prevention.
-Many physiotherapists are also additionally trained to treat with acupuncture.
-The patient is an active participant in their own care at all times.
+Physiotherapy can help people of all ages with physical problems caused by illness, accident or ageing.
+The core skills used by physiotherapists include manual therapy, therapeutic exercise, soft tissue release, electrotherapy (electrical muscle stimulation), hydrotherapy (water therapy), massage, dry needling, and education on injury rehabilitation and prevention.
+Many physiotherapists are also trained in acupuncture.
+At all times, the patient is an active participant in their own care.

 Physiotherapy and Your Overall Health

-Physiotherapy can improve quality of life by optimizing mobility, physical activity, maintaining functional independence, and managing chronic and serious conditions and limitations.
-With extensive knowledge of movement sciences, physiotherapists seek to enhance or regain function of affected areas of the body.
-In addition to treating specific ailments, they can recommend general changes and methods to improve your general well being.
+Physiotherapy can improve quality of life by optimizing mobility and physical activity, maintaining functional independence, and managing chronic and serious conditions and limitations.
+With their extensive knowledge of movement sciences, physiotherapists seek to enhance or regain function of affected areas of the body.
+In addition to treating specific ailments, they can recommend general changes and methods to improve your general well-being.

 Special Services We Offer

 Some physiotherapists are trained to offer special services including dry needling and the Graston technique.
 These added skills of the physiotherapist can optimize treatment outcomes for the client.